bourneagain/DistributedSystems/FAULT_TOLERANT_CASSANDRA_KEY_VALUE_STORE_SIMUATION/Readme.txt

 Simulation of Fault­tolerant distributed key­value store

+Failure Detector:
-This project is based on the https://github.com/bourneagain/DistributedSystems/tree/master/GOSSIP_PROTOCOL_SIMULATION distributed systems system computer to computer communication system.
+This project is based on the https://github.com/bourneagain/DistributedSystems/tree/master/GOSSIP_PROTOCOL_SIMULATION distributed systems computer to computer communication protocol as part of the failure detector layer.

 Fault Tolerant :
 The project uses replication factor of 3 ( SECONDARY,TERTIARY inaddition to the PRIMARY ) and is fault tolerant up to 2 nodes failure.